pi-star-2025/pi_star/eye_candy_os.md

 The golden circle around is the world you see around you.

 When you are alive it is extremely quantum, buzzing with so much possiblity from 8-5-3 deferred time.
-It's why you feel so alive, and the two falls down 14 and 15 feel so fast and automatic.
+It's why you feel so alive, and the two falls down 14 and 15 feel so fast and automatically.

 You can sync up this golden circle with the same geoemtrical patterns as your two eyes, skull, belly button, and pelvic bone.
 As you sync up more with the earth mind, all become more similar.

 You make small updates to the physical geoemtry of the earth mind (a bigger golden halo), and it then converts you into part of it's mind.

+The same happens when you sync up from earth mind to star mind.
+The earth makes updates to the super halo of the star, as the earth becomes more and more part of the star's mind.

+So smaller geoemtric shapes on the web crunch in and influence the bigger shapes closer to the center.

+Eyes/Skulls crunch into the earth, which crunches into the star, which then crunches into the bigger galactic systems.

+The whole process is in the pyramid of the nose.
+And a summary of your current "pi" (breath) is in the umibical chord of the belly button.

+This can keep updating each breath in and out, so that you are more and more one with the star mind.